OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 ---
-title: "Deploy OpenNebula On-prem with the PoC ISO"
+title: "Deploy OpenNebula on-prem with an ISO"
-linkTitle: "PoC ISO deployment"
+linkTitle: "ISO deployment"
 description:
-weight: 1
+weight: 3
 ---

 ## Introduction

-The OpenNebula PoC ISO is a disk image that can be written to removable media, that can be booted up to install a pre-configured version of AlmaLinux 9 and OpenNebula Enterprise Edition, including initial setup, on a server provided.
+The OpenNebula ISO is a disk image that can be written to removable media, that can be booted up to install a pre-configured version of AlmaLinux 9 and OpenNebula Enterprise Edition, including initial setup, on a server provided.

 Once the ISO has booted and finished installing and setting up the software, a pre-configured cloud based on OpenNebula will be ready for immediate use, installed on a single bare-metal server, complete with the OpenNebula Front-end server and a KVM hypervisor node.
 The same ISO can be used to install other KVM hypervisors on the same infrastructure.